 If you left your tenancy before 01 June 2020 you will have to pay this fee.

 Can the landlord increase the rent for the first few months of the tenancy to cover lost fees?

 Landlords cannot do this however, they can set the rent at a higher rate for the whole period of the tenancy.
 It will be up to you to research the market for the best value tenancy.

 I signed a contract prior to 01 June 2019 but my tenancy started after 01 June.
 Can I get a refund?

 You cannot be refunded for any fees paid before 01 June.
 If you signed an agreement before 01 June, even if the tenancy starts later, none of the bans apply until you renew, or until 01 June 2020.

 If the contract signed before the 01 June states that you have to pay a renewal fee, you would still have had to pay this fee if you renewed before 01 June 2020.
 However, the landlord wouldn't be able to include further fees, renewal or otherwise in a future renewal agreement.

 I’m having an issue with housing fees and need further support

-If you have any concerns at all about your experiences of finding accommodation either directly through landlords, student accommodation provider or letting agent, feel free to contact the Money & Housing Team and we will support you.
+If you have any concerns at all about your experiences of finding accommodation either directly through landlords, student accommodation provider or letting agent, feel free to contact the Money & Housing Advice Team and we will support you.